isaureCdB/ProtNAff/README.md

-# NAfragDB
+# ProtNAff
-Multi-Purpose Structural Database of Nucleic-Acid/Protein Complexes
+Create filters to select Protein - Nucleic acids structures from PDB files, and build libraries of protein-boud RNA fragments

 --------------------------------------------------------------------------
-NAfragDB is a pipeline to:
+ProtNAff is a pipeline to:
 --------------------------------------------------------------------------
 1_ Clean-up and parse all NA-protein structures from the PDB into ensembles of small information units in a single file